ramneekkh/envoygw/README.md

 # envoygw
 ## This document shows how to:
-> 1 - Deploy Envoy implementation of Kubernetes Gateway[^1].
+>   1 - Deploy Envoy implementation of Kubernetes Gateway.
-> 2 - deploy a shared gateway to create TCPRoutes to handle multiple backends across different namespaces[^1].
+>   2 - deploy a shared gateway to create TCPRoutes to handle multiple backends across different namespaces.

 ### Step1 - Deploy Envoy Gateway ( Note TCPRoute is implemented in release 0.3.0 onwards )